-However many victims, particularly of recent assaults or domestic violence, are very concerned about restitution.
-This is because the order for restitution contains the victim's name and the amount they received.
+Many victims, particularly of recent assaults or domestic violence, are very concerned about the restitution.
+This is because the offender will receive an order for restitution containing the victim's name and the amount they received.

 The power to order restitution is discretionary.
 If a victim is concerned about the consequences of a restitution order being made, they may make submissions to the Commissioner seeking an undertaking that restitution be waived if an amount of Victims Support is awarded.
-It is important to get this undertaking before accepting any financial assistance or recognition payments.